Best Flux Core Wire Types for Auto Body Work

-For auto body work, you’ll usually choose self-shielded, gas-shielded, or dual-shield flux core wire based on the job.
-Self-shielded wire is portable and works well outdoors, but it makes more smoke and spatter.
+Flux core wire can help with auto body repair, but the wrong wire can make thin panels warp, burn through, or need heavy cleanup.
+For most auto body work, you’ll choose self-shielded, gas-shielded, or dual-shield flux core wire based on the job.
+Self-shielded wire works well outdoors and keeps your setup simple, but it makes more smoke and spatter.
 Gas-shielded wire gives you cleaner welds and better finish quality, which helps on thin panels.
-Use 0.030 to 0.035 inch wire, set proper voltage and feed speed, and match polarity to the wire type.
-The right setup makes repairs easier, and there’s more to learn.
+Use 0.030 to 0.035 inch wire for many body panels, set proper voltage and feed speed, and match polarity to the wire type.

 What Flux Core Wire Does for Auto Body Work